mpsoftwarefoundation/Ibrowse/README.md

 ## Overview
 Ibrowse is the browser for those who love:

-- **Minimalism🎛️** Ibrowse has a very lightweight UI and doesn't bombard you with actions and widgets.
+- **Minimalism 🎛️** Ibrowse has a very lightweight UI and doesn't bombard you with actions and widgets.

-- **Security🔐** Ibrowse is incredibly secure, as everything from cookies to passwords are stored on your local machine.
+- **Security 🔐** Ibrowse is incredibly secure, as everything from bookmarks to passwords are stored on your local machine.

-- **Ease Of Use🍰** Ibrowse doesn't require special knowledge to use it, you can cut to the chase and start browsing!
+- **Ease Of Use 🍰** Ibrowse doesn't require special knowledge to use it, you can cut to the chase and start browsing!

 ## Speed
-Ibrowse' GUI is implemented in Python/PyQt, while a Rust backend handles things like user passwords, bookmarks, and recent tabs.
-This makes Ibrowse very fast for users.
+Ibrowse' GUI is implemented in Python/PyQt, while a Rust backend handles things like user data, caches, and tabs storage.
+This makes Ibrowse incredibly fast for users.

 ## Free And Open-Source
 Ibrowse is 100% free with no drawbacks or limitations.
 There is no "premium" version; you get